PeachyPeony/Cozy-Kettle-Tea-Shop/readme.md

 The form currently uses httpbin as a testing endpoint rather than connecting to a real database or email serivce.

-## Credits
+## About This Project

 This is a fictional tea shop created for educational purposes.
-The website, content and branding were created as part of a web development bootcamp project.
+The website, content and branding were created as part of a self-paced web development bootcamp i am currently taking, as a practical exercise in HTML, CSS.

-## Author

-Created by Alicia as a web development bootcamp project in 2026.